Pac-12 scraps divisions moments after NCAA paves way

 “Our goal is to place our two best teams in our Pac-12 football championship game, which we believe will provide our conference with the best opportunity to optimize CFP invitations and ultimately win national championships,” Pac-12 Commissioner George Kliavkoff said.
 “Today’s decision is an important step towards that goal and immediately increases both fan interest in, and the media value of, our football championship game.”

-The D-I Council also approved Football Oversight Committee recommendations meant to aid with roster management, lifting the yearly scholarship cap of 25.
+The D-I Council also approved a Football Oversight Committee recommendation meant to aid with roster management, lifting the yearly scholarship cap of 25.

-While the maximum of 25 so-called initial counters would be scrapped under the proposal for the next two years, the overall scholarship limit of 85 per team in the Bowl Subdivision and 63 in the Championship Subdivision will remain in place.
+While the maximum of 25 so-called initial counters will be waived for the next two years, the overall scholarship limit of 85 per team in the Bowl Subdivision and 63 in the Championship Subdivision will remain in place.
 The change, backed by the American Football Coaches’ Association, is aimed at helping teams replenish rosters that have been thinned by transfers.

-Still pending was a proposal to set designated periods when players can enter the transfer portal and be immediately eligible at a new school.
-Coaches proposed two, multiweek dates, starting after the completion of the regular season in late fall and after spring practices typically end in late April.
+Still pending is a proposal to set designated periods when players can enter the transfer portal and be immediately eligible at a new school.
+Football coaches proposed two, multiweek dates, starting after the regular season in late fall and again after spring practices typically end in late April.

+Because similar windows would likely be needed for other sports that proposal is being handled by the NCAA’s Division I transformation committee, which is expected to hand down recommendations this summer.

-The Pac-12 said its current nine-game conference schedule based on divisions will be unchanged for the 2022 season, but models for future seasons will be reviewed.
+The Pac-12 said its the nine-game conference schedule based on divisions in place for this season will be unchanged, but models for future seasons will be reviewed.

 The ACC is considering a 3-5-5 model for football scheduling that would have teams playing three opponents as permanent scheduling partners annually then rotating the other 10 teams over two seasons in the eight-game schedule (five one year, five the next).